sean-clayton/two-swords/chapters/backmatter.typ

 or otherwise---this publication without the prior express permission of the publisher will be a mighty good friend of mine.

-For those that believe that they need my permission, my content is available to you under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA) license.
-This document was built with software that is open source that is available under the GNU Affero Public License (AGPL).
+For those that believe that they need my permission, this publication is available to you under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA) license.
+This publication was built with software that is open source that is available under the GNU Affero Public License (AGPL).

-If you are just wanting to copy from the content of this document, you only need to follow the CC-BY-SA license (COPYING-CC-BY-SA).
-If you are copying the software that created this document, you need to follow the AGPL (COPYING-AGPL).
+If you are just wanting to copy from the content of this publication, you only need to follow the CC-BY-SA license (COPYING-CC-BY-SA).
+If you are copying the software that created this publication, you need to follow the AGPL (COPYING-AGPL).